Henry Brougham, 1st Baron Brougham and Vaux: Family

 Brougham married Mary Spalding (d.
 1865), daughter of Thomas Eden, and widow of John Spalding, MP, in 1821.
 They had two daughters, both of whom predeceased their parents, the latter one dying in 1839.

 Lord Brougham and Vaux died in May 1868 in Cannes, France, aged 89 and was buried in the Cimetière du Grand Jas.
 The cemetery is up to the present dominated by Brougham's statue, and he is honoured for his major role in building the city of Cannes.
 His hatchment is in Ninekirks, which was then the parish church of Brougham.

 The Barony of 1830 became extinct on his death, while he was succeeded in the Barony of 1860 according to the special remainder by his younger brother William Brougham.

 Legacy

-As the designer of the brougham, a four-wheeled, horse-drawn style carriage that bears his name, Brougham's patronage brought renown to the French seaside resort of Cannes.
+As the designer of the brougham, a four-wheeled horse-drawn carriage that bears his name, Brougham's patronage brought renown to the French seaside resort of Cannes.
 In 1835, when little more than a fishing village on a picturesque coast, Brougham purchased a tract of land and built on it, leading it to become a popular sanitorium of Europe.
 Owing to his influence the beachfront promenade at Nice became known as the Promenade des Anglais (literally, "The Promenade of the English").
 The baron inspired others to winter in Cannes and own a second home there.
 He oversaw the construction of 'Villa Elenore-Louise' which he named after his daughter, living in the villa himself.
 One of his friends became the riviera's de facto estate agent owing to the building of Château Vallombrosa.
 The newly built villas made popular by Brougham attracted royalty, including as Queen Victoria and the Russian Czar.

 A statue of Lord Brougham stands at the Cannes waterfront, across from the Palais des festivals et des congrès.

 Brougham holds the House of Commons record for non-stop speaking at six hours.

-Brougham was present at the trial of the world's first steam-powered ship on 14 October 1788 at Dalswinton Loch near Auldgirth, Dumfries and Galloway.
+According to legend, a very young Brougham was present, along with Robert Burns, at the trial of the world's first steam-powered ship on 14 October 1788 at Dalswinton Loch near Auldgirth, Dumfries and Galloway.
+Brougham denied this, and it's likely Burns's presence is also invented.
 William Symington of Wanlockhead built the two-cylindered engine for Patrick Miller of Dalswinton.

 Brougham Street and Brougham Place in Edinburgh are named in his memory.

+Brougham Street in Christchurch, New Zealand, was also named in his honour.